LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-If there is more than one node claiming that the current leader has changed their bids, all nodes process the received messages by comparing the values sent by the current leader with the ones claimed by these nodes.
-If the claims of such nodes are valid, the current leader is put into the blacklist and deprived of participating in the cloud.
-Then, among the claimant nodes, the node with the lowest bid is selected as the node which should perform the leader selection process.
-On the other hand, in the case that the claims are not valid, nodes which have received such claims send a message to the current leader, and ask it to put such nodes in the blacklist due to their fake claims.
-Then, as a punishment such nodes are deprived of participating in the cloud.

-Considering such punishment policy, the current leader has no incentive to deviate from the truthful strategy.
-Furthermore, clients have no incentive to misbehave, because they know that they will be punished if they raise an invalid objection.

-Since the leader selection process imposes a cost mainly on the leader, based on (\ref{equation:xx1}), the leader receives payment in order to compensate for the cost imposed on it due to performing a leader selection process.
-Suitable punishment policy such as exclusion from the cloud can be used in order to make sure that the leader does not deviate from performing the auction.
+Note that the current leader can misbehave in the leader selection process in two ways.
+First, it can manipulate the values offered by others in order to select itself as the next leader.
+Second, it can deviate from performing the auction for selecting a new leader.
+In order to address these issues, suitable punishment policy such as exclusion from the MDC can be used in order to make sure that the leader do not misbehave.
+For details of punishment policy, see Appendix \ref{punishment}.